Our history

 2016

-Between 2016 and 2019, Strasbourg, the Christmas Capital, opened its markets to other cultures, traditions and crafts.
-The annual invitation to a different country highlighted diversity and strengthened the city's European influence during the festive season.
+Between 2016 and 2019, Strasbourg: Capital of Christmas opened its markets to other cultures, traditions, and crafts.
+The annual spotlight on a different country highlights diversity and enhances the city’s European influence during the holiday season.

 -